More data.

 Do student discounts actually save you money?

 Honestly, less often than you would expect.
-Some networks offer verified student discounts through UNiDAYS or Student Beans, but the discounted price is often still higher than what budget networks like giffgaff or Lebara charge everyone by default.
+Some networks offer verified student discounts through UNiDAYS or Student Beans, but the discounted price is often still higher than what the budget networks on this page charge everyone by default.
 Always compare the discounted price against the open market before assuming the student deal is the best one.
-The plans on this page are available to everyone and beat most student-specific deals on pure value.

 Questions people ask